ANSI Preferred Tolerances and Fits Charts

 Note: There are no symbols in the standard for the shaft tolerances of LC10 and LC11.

-Locational transition fits [LT] : A compromise between clearance and interference fits, for application where accuracy of location is important, but either a small amount of clearance or interference is permissible.
+Locational transition fits (LT) are a compromise between clearance and interference fits, for applications where accuracy of location is important but either a small amount of clearance or interference is permissible.

 Symbol H7-js6 H8-js7 H7-k6 H8-k7 H7-n6 H7-n7

-Locational interference fits [LN] : are used where accuracy of location is of prime importance and for parts requiring rigidity and alignment with no special requirements for bore pressure.
-Such fits are not intended for parts designed to transmit frictional loads from one part to another by virtue of the tightness of fit, as these conditions are covered by force fits.
+Locational interference fits (LN) are used where accuracy of location is of prime importance and for parts requiring rigidity and alignment, with no special requirements for bore pressure.
+Such fits are not intended for parts designed to transmit frictional loads from one part to another by virtue of the tightness of the fit; those conditions are covered by force fits.

 Symbol H6-n5 H7-p6 H7-r6

-Force Fits [FN] : Force or shrink fits constitute a special type of interference fit, normally characterized by maintenance of constant bore pressures throughout the range of sizes .
-The interference therefore varies almost directly with diameter, and the difference between its minimum and maximum value is small to maintain the resulting pressures within reasonable limits.
+Force or shrink fits (FN) constitute a special type of interference fit, normally characterized by maintenance of approximately constant bore pressures throughout the range of sizes.
+The interference therefore varies almost directly with diameter, and the difference between its minimum and maximum value is kept small to maintain the resulting pressures within reasonable limits.

-Light drive fits [FN1]: Fits requiring light assembly pressures and produce more or less permanent assemblies.
+Light drive fits [FN1] Fits requiring light assembly pressures and producing more or less permanent assemblies.
 They are suitable for thin sections or long fits, or in cast-iron external members.
 H6-

 Medium drive fits [FN2] Suitable for ordinary steel parts or for shrink fits on light sections.
 They are about the tightest fits that can be used with high-grade cast-iron external members.
 H7-s6